MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `D) Create an application that publishes events to Cloud Pub/Sub, and create a Cloud Dataflow pipeline that transforms the JSON event payloads to Avro, writing the data to Cloud Storage and BigQuery.`

-**Quick reason:** Create an application that publishes events to Cloud Pub/Sub, and create a Cloud Dataflow pipeline that transforms the JSON event payloads to Avro, writing the data to...

 <details>
 <summary>Full explanation</summary>